Cinema of Malaysia

-The cinema of Malaysia consists of feature films produced in Malaysia, shot in the languages Malay, Mandarin, Cantonese, Tamil, various indigenous languages, and English.
+The cinema of Malaysia consists of feature films produced in Malaysia, shot in the languages Malay, Arabic, Mandarin, Cantonese, Tamil, various indigenous languages, and English.

-Malaysia produces about 60 feature films annually, and between 300–400 television dramas and serials a year apart from the in-house productions by the individual television stations.
+Malaysia produces about 60 feature films and 300–400 television dramas and serials per year, in addition to the in-house productions of individual television stations.
 The country also holds its own annual national level film awards, known as the Malaysia Film Festival.
-There are about 150 cinemas and cineplexes in Malaysia, showing not only local films but also foreign films.
-Foreign film producers are welcome to shoot on location in Malaysia, undertake film co-production ventures so that local artistes and technicians have the opportunity of gaining exposure and experience.
+There are about 150 cinemas and cineplexes in Malaysia, which show both domestic and foreign produced films.
+Foreign film producers are welcome to shoot on location in Malaysia and to undertake film co-production ventures, which provide local artists and those with technical roles to with the opportunity to gain exposure and experience.

-Currently, there are some internationally famous Malaysian actors such as Academy Award winner Michelle Yeoh and Henry Golding.
+Currently internationally famous Malaysian actors include Academy Award winner Michelle Yeoh and Henry Golding.

 Early films, 1933–41

-Malaysian cinema began in 1933 with Leila Majnun, based on a classical Persian story of two ill-fated lovers.
+Malaysian cinema began in 1933 with Leila Majnun, which is based on a classical Persian story of two ill-fated lovers.
 Directed by B.S.
 Rajhans and produced by the Singapore-based Motilal Chemical Company of Bombay, the cast was derived from a local opera group.
-Observing the success of this project, two brothers, Run Run and Run Me Shaw, were prompted in 1937 to import some equipment from Shanghai and start the production of Malay films from their small studio at Ampas Road in Singapore.
-However, they only managed to produce five or six movies prior to the Japanese invasion in 1941.
+Inspired by the success of this project, two brothers, Run Run and Run Me Shaw, decided in 1937 to import filmmaking equipment from Shanghai and begin the production of Malay films in a small studio at Ampas Road in Singapore.
+However, they were only able to produce five or six films prior to the Japanese invasion in 1941.

+Many actors from these early films came from the bangsawan theatre scene, bringing the exaggerated character of their usual performances to the new art form, aided by the endorsement of the Shaw Brothers.